PayThePizzo/Predictive-Analysis-Notes/Theory/6 - MC.md

 Let's use an example:

 ![residualplotex](https://github.com/PayThePizzo/Predictive-Analysis-Notes/blob/main/resources/residualplotex.png?raw=TRUE)

+1. In the first case (leftmost graph) we see that for larger estimated values, the residual's variance grows.
+This is a problem of **heteroscedasticity** and it is typical to see this funnel-like shape for the data
+2. In the second case (center graph), we observe a **non-linear relation** since the residuals.
+It is evident that we are underestimating for the values of the residuals that are really low or really high, and we are overestimating for the values around the mean.
+3. The third case (rightmost graph), is what we would like to observe on average.

+When observing the first two graphs we want to go back and, understand what we got wrong and we can modify.

 ### QQplots
 The residuals should be normally distributed.
 If that was true the empirical cdf/pdf should look like the cdf/pdf of a normal.